 Basically similar to Humans in height, weight and dietary requirements, Aragonians are most distinguished by their raven black hair, grey skin and softly glowing, yellow, triangular eyes.
-An often over-looked physical trait that all Aragonians share is their squared-off ears.
+Other, often over-looked physical traits include: squared-off ears, lack of belly buttons, and a lack of nipples on males.
 Once every generation or so, an Aragonian is born without any sort of pigmentation.
 These rare albinos tend to have a slight bluish tinge to their features and hair.

 The handful of outsider scholars and sages that have had an opportunity to examine a deceased Aragonian's body describe a physiology not entirely human-like... or even animal-like.
 Aragonian individuals seem to consist of complex conglomorates of specialized fungi, each taking the role of organs, structures, hormones and bodily fluids.
 Their bodies contain fungal-based analogs of every normal Human anatomical structure, with the glowing exception of their eyes.
 Most Aragonians, for their part, dont seem terribly concerned with this revelation, as they still eat, sleep, breathe and bleed, like all of the other Races.
 This anatomical mystery may explain their innate hardiness and resiliance, however.